MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 3. Select **Resource providers**.
 4. Select **+ Add from Azure**.
 5. Search for "Event Hubs" using the search bar.
-6. select the "Event Hubs" row on the search results.
+6. Select the "Event Hubs" row on the search results.
-7. Select the Event Hubs version you wish to install, then select **Download** at the bottom of the page.
+7. On the "Event Hubs" download page, select the Event Hubs version you wish to install, then select **Download** at the bottom of the page.
    ![Marketplace management packages](media/event-hubs-rp-install/1-marketplace-management-download.png)

 You'll notice that additional software packages are downloaded along with Event Hubs, including: